roadsidemultimedia/Docs/developer/child-themes.md

 */
 ~~~

-* Edit any of these items, except for **Template: pagelines**, which tells Wordpress that this is a child theme of PageLines DMS.
+* Edit any of these items, except for **Template: pagelines**, which tells WordPress that this is a child theme of PageLines DMS.

 ## Theming API ##